river666/mcp-server-sequential-thinking/README.md

 ## License

-This MCP server is licensed under the MIT License.
-This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
-For more details, please see the LICENSE file in the project repository.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Source Code

+This project is based on the source code from [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers).